blvdgroup/eslint-config-blvd/README.md

 [Prettier](https://prettier.io/) is an automated code formatter for JavaScript, TypeScript, and other languages.

-This TSLint config works alongside Prettier, too.
-To use it, install Prettier as well as `tslint-config-prettier` to your project.
+This eslint config works alongside Prettier, too.
+To use it, install Prettier as well as `eslint-config-prettier` to your project.

 ```bash
 yarn add --dev prettier eslint-config-prettier